Readings

 library(tidyverse)

-Today, we will be practicing joins on data on flights departing NYC in 2013.
+We will be practicing joins on data on flights departing NYC in 2013.
 These data are compiled in a package that we will install and load

 install.packages("nycflights13")